-Get into the spirit of spring and St. Patrick’s Day!
-Show off your green thumb with these fun ways to grow shamrock gardens.
+Get into the spirit of spring and St. Patrick’s Day and show off your green thumb with these fun ways to grow shamrock gardens.
 You’ll also want to check out these other easy and fun ways to celebrate St. Patrick’s Day with kids.

 Fun Ways to Grow Shamrock Gardens